Floydlang/floyd/design_notes/Motherboard/Clocks and channels.md

 - Clojure Core.Async

 # IDEA
-- Split concept of go routine and channel into several more specific concepts.
+- Split concept of go routine and channel / Erlang processes etc into several more specific concepts.

 - Idea: Channels: pure code can communicate with sockets using channels.
 When waiting for a reply, the pure code's coroutine is paused and returned to motherboard level.
 Motherboard resumes coroutine when socket responds.
 This hides time from the pure code - sockets appear to be instantantoues + no inversion of control. ???
 Still breaks rule about referenctial transparency. ### Use rules for REST-com that requires REST-commands to be referential transparent = it's enough we only hide time. ??? more?